rohan220217/open-source-internships/README.md

 Save time spent searching for open source opportunities and get to contributing sooner!

+And remember, **this is a project of students, by students, for students.**

 ## Run locally 🛠

 Fork this repo. [open-source-internships](https://github.com/rohan220217/open-source-internships/fork) 🚀